Slow Cooker Asian Chicken

 We first made this recipe with trimmed and cut-up boneless, skinless chicken thighs, and if you don’t mind the work of trimming them, they’ll work great in the recipe.
 But we experimented with cut-up boneless, skinless chicken breasts and decided they were so much easier and worked well if you don’t stir too enthusiastically (that will make the chicken shred apart).

-I used Polaner Sugar-Free Apricot Preserves with Fiber (affiliate link) and looked for a brand of Tamarind Concentrate (affiliate link) with only 3 net carbs per tablespoon to keep the carbs in this recipe as low as possible.
-With those ingredients the recipe has 15.5 net carbs and a whopping 53 grams of protein!
+It’s hard to make a sweet apricot tamarind flavored chicken recipe that doesn’t have some carbs.
+But for this recipe we used Polaner Sugar-Free Apricot Preserves with Fiber (affiliate link) for the orange flavor.
+We also looked for a brand of Tamarind Concentrate (affiliate link) with only 3 net carbs per tablespoon.
+And we sweetened the sauce with Golden Monkfruit Sweetener (affiliate link).
+With those ingredients the recipe has 15.5 net carbs and 53 grams of protein in the complete bowl meal.

-Is Tamarind Concentrate a must for the Slow Cooker Asian Chicken?
+Is Tamarind Concentrate a must for Slow Cooker Asian Chicken?

 One thing we used in this recipe that some people may not be familiar with is Tamarind Concentrate (affiliate link).
-I buy that at an Asian market to get one without added sugar, but if you can’t find that (or don’t want to buy it), just replace with a little more apricot preserves.
+I have been a fan of that flavor for a long time, and buy it at an Asian market.
+I always get one without added sugar, but if you can’t find that (or don’t want to buy it), just replace with a little more apricot preserves.

 How to make Slow Cooker Asian Chicken: